cannkarademirr/Vervigo/README.md

 # Vervigo – Social Media for Restaurants & Nightlife

 ## Overview
-**Vervigo** is a **social media and discovery platform** that connects users with their city’s restaurants, cafés, and nightlife venues.
+**Vervigo** is a **social media and discovery platform** that connects users with their city’s restaurants, cafes, and nightlife venues.
 It provides:
 - 🥗 **Discounted restaurant promotions**
 - 🎉 **Event discovery at nightclubs and venues**